PoweredByEpiCollectPlus/EpicollectPlus-single-project-branding/README.md

 # Powered By Epicollect+ - Mobile Client
 Epicollect+ Mobile Client HTML5 modified to be a framework for building a branded version with its own graphics and logos and working with a single specified project (loading the xml locally from `www/xml/{project name}.xml`).

-The app can have whatever name, just the package name needs to be unique for distribution on the Android Play Store or iOS App Store.
+The app can have whatever name, just the package name needs to be unique for distribution on the Android Play Store or iOS App Store, or for sideloading to a device (Android only)

 The app will neeed to be signed with a proper valid certificate for distribution